 Auction at Morton & Eden in London on June 9

-The silver drachm dates from a 15-year period between 475 and 460 BC when the city of Katana (modern Catania) in eastern Sicily was occupied by the Syracusans.
+The silver drachm dates from a 15-year period between 475 and 460 BCE when the city of Katana (modern Catania) in eastern Sicily was occupied by the Syracusans.
 Its indigenous population had been expelled and the city renamed Aitna because of its close proximity to Mount Etna.
-The coin, weighing just over 4 grams and 16mm in diameter, depicts on its obverse a naked youth on horseback, precisely copying the design of such coins at Syracuse, but its reverse introduced a new type showing Zeus Aitnaios, the patron god of Mount Etna, enthroned, holding a thunderbolt and sceptre surmounted by an eagle.
+The coin, weighing just over four grams and 16 mm in diameter, depicts on its obverse a naked youth on horseback, precisely copying the design of such coins at Syracuse, but its reverse introduced a new type showing Zeus Aitnaios, the patron god of Mount Etna, enthroned, holding a thunderbolt and sceptre surmounted by an eagle.

 The drachm, which has been in a private European collection for many years, is expected to realise a price in the region of £40,000.

 The Morton & Eden sale will be held at Sotheby’s on June 9.
 For further information, contact Tom Eden at Morton & Eden, telephone 020 7493 5344 or email@example.com.